gemeinl/braindecode-features/readme.md

 ## Why are there different domains and what are they?
 The domains differ in the way they filter the data, and also in the way they pass data to the feature extraction functions.
 ### [Time](https://github.com/gemeinl/braindecode-features/blob/04718dbe59c47f4034bcf65ff297456314b92ac3/braindecode_features/domains/time.py#L95)
-The time extraction routine filters the data in time domain to the specified frequency bands (does not filter again, if another domain already filtered in time domain).
-It cuts windows.
+The time extraction routine filters the continuous data in time domain to the specified frequency bands (does not filter again, if another domain already filtered in time domain).
+Afterwards it cuts windows.
 Features are computed one dataset and frequency band at a time and the shape that is passed to the time feature extraction functions is `(n_windows x n_channels x n_times)`.
 Features implemented with this domain are:
 - covariance
 - energy